What Is The Difference Between FOB and CIF?

 Sellers also like FOB because they don’t have responsibility for the goods.
 Once the products leave their warehouse, sellers can mark the sale as “complete” and not worry about any additional costs or problems.

 Why Not Use FOB?

-New importers are not recommended to use FOB because buyers must retain more liability for the goods while in shipment.
-New buyers who don’t yet understand the intricacies of overseas shipments can result in mistakes that can have severe penalties.
+New importers should likely avoid FOB because buyers must retain more liability for the goods while in shipment.
+Those who don’t yet understand the intricacies of overseas shipments could experience mistakes which can carry severe penalties.

-Instead, new buyers might choose a CIF contract until they better understand the importation process.
+Instead, new buyers might choose a Cost Insurance and Freight contract until they better understand the importation process.

-CIF or “cost insurance and freight” often holds primary ownership with the seller until delivery.
-This means that the seller is responsible for risk and insurance costs until the goods reach their destination with the buyer.
+Cost Insurance and Freight often holds primary ownership with the seller until delivery.
+With a CIF contract the seller pays or is otherwise responsible for risk and insurance costs until the goods reach their final destination.
 Ownership and liability transfer from the seller to the buyer the moment the goods pass the boat’s railing at their port of destination.

 Why Use CIF?